Crown Colony of North Borneo: Administration

 The Governor of the Crown Colony of North Borneo was appointed by King George VI, and later Queen Elizabeth II.
 After the formation of Malaysia in 1963 the title was changed to Yang di-Pertua Negara and was subsequently changed to 'Tuan Yang Terutama Yang di-Pertua Negeri Sabah', in 1976 (Enactment.
 No. 17/1976 Constitution (Amendment)(No. 2)) which means 'His Excellency The Governor of Sabah', or 'His Excellency The Head of State of Sabah' and the appointment was later made by the Yang di-Pertuan Agong (King of Malaysia).

 Executive and legislative councils were established in October 1950, replacing the provisional Advisory Council, which had existed since July 1946.
 The Executive Council, which advised the governor on matters of policy, consisted of three ex officio members (the Chief Secretary, Financial Secretary, and Attorney-General), two appointed official members, and four appointed unofficial members.
 The Legislative Council consisted of the Governor as president, the three ex officio members, nine appointed official members, and ten appointed unofficial members.
 The governor customarily appointed unofficial members from lists of names put forward by a representative body.
 The development of democratic institutions was much slower in North Borneo than it was in neighbouring Sarawak.

 For local administration, the colony was divided into four residencies overseen by a resident, which were subdivided into districts overseen by district officers.
 The district officer for the island of Labuan reported directly to the Chief Secretary.
 The districts were subdivided into sub-districts overseen by assistant district officers.
 Most district officers were expatriates, while the majority of assistant district officers were locally recruited.

+The North Borneo Police Force served as the colony's police force, and prior to 1 January 1950, was known as the North Borneo Armed Constabulary.

 Within each district, village headmen were responsible for minor administrative tasks.
 Headmen reported to chiefs, who in turn reported to the district officer.
 The chiefs presided over native courts, which dealt with breaches of native custom and Islamic law.
 District officers could also act in a magisterial capacity and had jurisdiction over civil actions, breaches of the laws of the colony, and offences against the penal code.

 In 1951, the Rural Development Ordinance provided for the establishment of local authorities in rural areas.
 The first such authority was set up in Kota Belud District on 1 January 1952 under the direction of the district and assistant district officers.
 Members of the local authority were entirely appointed, representing both the native population and the Chinese population of Kota Belud.
 This pattern was repeated throughout the territory as other rural authorities were established.

 An ordinance regarding urban government came into force on 1 July 1954, which allowed for the creation of township authorities, town boards, and municipal councils.
 Jesselton and Sandakan became town board areas, as did Tawau and Labuan in 1955.
 Members of local councils were entirely appointed by the governor, though unofficial members were required to be in the majority.